-Edmund of Langley, Duke of York and Earl of Cambridge was born on 5 June, 1341, at at the Royal Palace of Kings Langley in Hertfordshire, he was the fourth surviving son of King Edward III and Philippa of Hainault, daughter of William III, 'the Good' Count of Holland and Hainaut, and Joan of Valois.
+Edmund of Langley, Duke of York and Earl of Cambridge was born on 5 June 1341, at the Royal Palace of Kings Langley in Hertfordshire.
+He was the fourth surviving son of King Edward III and Philippa of Hainault, daughter of William III, 'the Good' Count of Holland and Hainaut, and Joan of Valois.

 Edmund married Isabella of Castile (c.
 1355 - 23 December 1392), the youngest of the three daughters of King Pedro 'the Cruel' of Castile by his mistress, María de Padilla on 11 July 1372.
 His brother, John of Gaunt, 1st Duke of Lancaster, had married Isabella's elder sister, Constanza.
 The marriage of Edmund and Isabella produced three children:-